Melbourne Cricket Ground, Melbourne, Victoria © AFL Media

 The best ways to experience the MCG

-The iconic Melbourne Cricket Ground, better known as the MCG, is one of the biggest sports stadiums in the world.
+Visit the iconic Melbourne Cricket Ground, better known as the MCG, one of the biggest sports stadiums in the world.

 Watch a cricket Test match in summer

-Cricket is hugely popular in Australia in summer.
+Cricket is hugely popular during the Australian summer.
 The MCG is the home of the Melbourne Cricket Club and there are few events in the Australian sporting calendar that evoke as much passion as the Boxing Day Test match, between Australia and a visiting team such as England, South Africa or India.
 Test matches run for five days.

 Take a tour of the stadium

 A behind-the-scenes tour of the MCG reveals more than 150 years of Australian sporting history.
 Explore the stadium's inner sanctum and walk on the hallowed turf.
-You can even get up on the stadium's roof and zip-line from one side of the stadium to the other.
+You'll get to see the MCC (Melbourne Cricket Club) Library, player change rooms and take a walk on the arena.

-Cheer on one and all at rectangular AAMI Park, where you could see National Rugby League side Melbourne Storm; rugby union team Melbourne Rebels; or A-League football (soccer) teams Melbourne Victory and Melbourne Heart.
+Cheer on one and all at rectangular AAMI Park, where you can join in the excitement of National Rugby League, rugby union and A-League football (soccer).
+Cheer on the home teams: Melbourne Storm, Melbourne Rebels, Melbourne Victory and Melbourne Heart.

 See the Parade of Champions

 The Yarra Park precinct surrounding the sporting stadiums is a green expanse perfect for a stroll along the Yarra River.
-Follow a trail of Australian sporting heroes on the Tattersall's Parade of Champions, which celebrates elite sportsmen and women who have competed at the MCG.
-In 2011, an additional six atheletes were added as part of the Avenue of Legends.
+Follow a trail of statues of Australian sporting heroes on the Tattersall's Parade of Champions, which celebrates elite sportsmen and women who have competed at the MCG.

 Wander around Birrarung Marr